endi-hajdari/lean-formalization-lorenz-trapping-region/README.md

-# Lorenz Trapping Region Lemma
+# Lean Formalization of the Lorenz Trapping Region Lemma

-A Lean 4 + mathlib project for formalizing the Lorenz trapping region lemma.